goshevs/ifeats/README.md

 `propmiss` and `wavemiss` are specified as above

-If simulating the correlation matrix, option `tcorr` is required. `tcorr` can be specified as:
+If simulating the correlation matrix, option `tcorr` is **required**. `tcorr` can be specified as:
-- `corr(kzf=(0.9 0.2) hsclg=(0.8 0.6) corrmat=matName)`: per scale within item and between item correlations; corrmat is a matrix
+- `corr(kzf=(0.9 0.2) hsclg=(0.8 0.6) corrmat=matName)`: per scale within item and between item correlations; `corrmat` is a matrix
 of inter-scale item correlations.
-Item correlation are assumed to be identical across all items of two scale and hence for 2 scales, corrmat has to be a 2x2 matrix.
-If corrmat is not specified, iter-scale correlations are assumed to be 0.
+Item correlations are assumed to be identical across all items of two scale and hence for 2 scales, `corrmat` would be a 2x2 matrix.
+If `corrmat` is not specified, inter-scale correlations are assumed to be 0.

 3. Full simulation (simulating both marginal distributions and correlation matrix)